 Sustainable aviation fuel supplied by industry leader SkyNRG signals new approach for business travel

-SEATTLE and REDMOND, Wash., Oct.
+SEATTLE and REDMOND, Washington, Oct.
 22, 2020 /PRNewswire/ -- Microsoft Corp. employees who fly between their global headquarters in Redmond, Washington, and California on Alaska Airlines will fly more sustainably thanks to the use of sustainable aviation fuel (SAF) to cover their business travel.
-The SAF, supplied by SkyNRG and produced from waste oil, is an important option for the aviation industry to reduce CO2 emissions on a life-cycle basis.
+The SAF, supplied by SkyNRG, is an important option for the aviation industry to reduce CO2 emissions on a life-cycle basis.
 This first U.S. partnership of its kind is a model for other companies and organizations committed to reducing the environmental impact of business air travel.

 The agreement applies to CO2 emissions from Microsoft employee travel between Seattle-Tacoma International Airport to San Francisco International Airport, San Jose International Airport, and Los Angeles International Airport — the three most popular routes traveled by Microsoft employees on Alaska Airlines.
 Under a separate partnership agreement, Microsoft will purchase SAF credits from SkyNRG, and the SAF will be delivered to the airport fueling system used by Alaska Airlines.
 The companies will explore expanding the program in the future.